What’s the distinction between an endoscopy device and a hacked ATM? To a hacker, not much.

 Don’t Rely on Insurance

-As a work-around to supporting expensive IT departments, some medical facilities purchase cyber insurance.
-This may be shortsighted at best and ineffective at worst.
-Insurance companies will only pay out if a business takes normal and adequate care to secure against threat.
-By letting go of—or offshoring—their IT departments and hoping for the best, hospitals demonstrate the exact opposite: They haven’t taken adequate care to secure against a cyberattack.
-As a result, hospitals are left with a costly breach that their insurance companies will not cover.
+As a stopgap measure to funding costly IT departments, some hospitals buy cyber insurance.
+This can be short-sighted at best and useless at worst.
+Insurance firms only pay out if a company uses normal and sufficient care to protect against threat.
+By abandoning—or outsourcing—their IT departments and wishing for the best, hospitals show the very opposite: They haven’t exercised sufficient care to protect against a cyberattack.
+Consequently, the hospitals are left with an expensive lapse that will not be paid for by their insurance providers.
+Don’t Skip the Small Stuff

 Do a Sweep

-- Keep medical devices off the internet.
+- Keep medical devices offline.

-- Implement air-gapped networks for medical devices.
+- Use air-gapped networks for medical devices.

 - Protect against viruses.

-- Avoid giving administrative rights to devices.
+- Prevent granting administrative rights to devices.

 - Password-protect all medical devices.

-- Regularly sweep for unauthorized access.
+- Sweep regularly for unauthorized access.

 Author